GianGian/dncs-lab/README.md

 _line 11_ - _line 12_: assignment of the IP address to the interface

-_line 13_: erase of default route

-_line 14_: defining route to reach host-a and host-b using the summerization
+_line 13_: defining route to reach host-a and host-b using the summerization

 #### host-c.sh